 “The law is fast paced and voluminous, and you need to be able to bang on doors and ask questions of the more experienced members of chambers”

-Furthermore, it's not just about the minutiae of the tax statutes: "Many cases are more about whether a contract existed or whether procedures were followed correctly.
-A lot of developments in trust law and restitution law have come out of tax litigation, because tax is one of the few areas where it might really matter exactly when a right comes into existence, for example.
-There is also a fair amount of EU work: "We do a lot of European law here, probably as much as practitioners in employment or competition; many senior members of chambers regularly go to the CJEU."
-The variety of subject matter is one of the best bits of the job: "You get a new set of papers, open them and have often not come across the area of tax you are asked to advise on.
+Furthermore, it’s not just about the minutiae of the tax statutes: “Many cases are more about whether a contract existed or whether procedures were followed correctly.
+A lot of developments in trust law and restitution law have come out of tax litigation, because tax is one of the few areas where it might really matter exactly when a right comes into existence, for example.”
+The variety of subject matter is one of the best bits of the job: “You get a new set of papers, open them and have often not come across the area of tax you are asked to advise on.
 Then, over the next few days, you start to understand what’s going on.
-Tax is so varied - no one "knows" the tax legislation in this country, there's far too much of it - that you are always working through new questions.
-That can be unnerving at times."
+Tax is so varied – no one “knows” the tax legislation in this country, there’s far too much of it – that you are always working through new questions.
+That can be unnerving at times.”

 Managing that balance is one of the most enjoyable aspects of a barrister’s career.
 “Because you are self-employed, it’s your own business and you decide how and when you work,” explains Thomas.
 “There is no one looking over your shoulder.
 That can be tricky at times, especially when you have three deadlines approaching at the same time.”
 And although it is something you are aware of before you start, the reality of being your own boss can still come as a shock: “I was surprised by how much the way you run things is your own responsibility.
 No one tells you what to do each day or when to do it.
 You have to take that on yourself.”